jhu-ep-coursera/fullstack-course1-module1/MacOS-InstallSteps.md

 $ gem install rails -v 4.2.3
 ~~~
 Rails is installed, but we need **rbenv** to see it.
 For that, we execute the **rehash** command.
 It is good practice to run the **rehash** comannd any time you install a new gem that provides terminal commands.
+See [here](https://github.com/sstephenson/rbenv#rbenv-rehash) for more details.
 ~~~
 $ rbenv rehash
 ~~~